 Peter has some problems with the backing video tracks throughout.

-No one claps after “I Am Angie Bowie (Sine Waves),” though audience members shout “No!” in response to John as he sings “I am Angie Bowie, no!”
+Peter must have implemented a different version of the backing audio track to “I Am Angie Bowie (Sine Waves)” because it sounds far less abrasive than normal.
+No one claps after the song, though audience members shout “No!” in response to John singing “I am Angie Bowie, no!”

 “Amethyst Deceivers” begins with the melody, rather than the percussive synths or bass like usual.

 Before and as “A Warning from the Sun” begins, John says, “Thank you.
 We feel very special to be here tonight.
 Thank you for coming to see us.
 Incidental or accidental, thank you for coming.
 Oh my goodness.”
 Someone says something I can’t make out, then John says, “Huh?
 Beware of solar flares.
 Beware, beware, solar!”
 The song segways right into “Drip Drop,” which then segways right into “Ostia” – it takes Massimo a few moments to start speaking once the cicadas start.

 As “Ostia” really begins, John says, “This is dedicated to Pier Palo Pasolini.
 ‘Ostia.’
 And it’s dedicated to all the poets and the queers.
 Afterwards, he says, “Thank you.
 Thank you, thank you.”